 I’ve had a few people say they could not find the view “at the notch”.
 The view is found via a path leading south and losing a bit of elevation.
 It can be quite rough, especially as you get closer to the view.
 When icy or wet watch your footing.

-Having said that, this is a good view and wonderful place to sit with its southern exposure.
+Having said that, this is a good view and a wonderful place to sit with its southern exposure.
 Even though the sometimes busy Devil’s Path is only a few hundred feet away, the notch takes on a completely different feel, wilder.
 Above the notch to the west is an at-large campsite.

 The notch to Twin Mountain’s summits